Afghanistan–China relations: 21st century

 For the past two decades, China has kept a low profile in Afghanistan, focusing more on resource and material mining than on peace brokering.
 However, since 2014 China has assumed an increased responsibility in maintaining regional stability.
+It has maintained open communications with Afghan governments on a non-ideological basis and avoided military involvement in the country.

-Afghanistan war
+Islamic Republic of Afghanistan

 After the fall of the Taliban regime after the United States intervention in 2001, relations between China and Afghanistan had greatly improved and were reestablished.
 In December 2001, China sent to Afghanistan a working team of the Ministry of Foreign Affairs, which attended the Afghan Interim Administration's foundation ceremony and sent a message of congratulations to President Hamid Karzai.

 The establishment of Afghanistan's new government drew the two countries closer.
-In January 2002, President Karzai visited China, and met respectively with Chinese President Jiang Zemin and Premier Zhu Rongji.
+In January 2002, President Karzai visited China, and met respectively with General Secretary of the CCP Jiang Zemin and Premier of China Zhu Rongji.
 The two sides exchanged the notes of China providing 30 million yuan of emergent material aid and US$1 million in cash to Afghanistan.
-President Jiang Zemin announced that China would provide US$150 million-worth of assistance to Afghanistan for its reconstruction.
+CCP General Secretary Jiang Zemin announced that China would provide US$150 million-worth of assistance to Afghanistan for its reconstruction.
 The 30 million yuan of emergent material aid had been delivered to Kabul by the end of March 2002.
 The Chinese Embassy in Afghanistan was reopened on February 6.

 In May 2002, Chinese Foreign Minister Tang Jiaxuan visited Afghanistan.
-During the visit, the Chinese Foreign Minister met with Hamid Karzai, Chairman of the Interim Administration of Afghanistan and ex-King Zahir, and held talks with his counterpart Mr. Abdullah Abdullah.
+During the visit, the Chinese Foreign Minister met with Hamid Karzai, Chairman of the Interim Administration of Afghanistan and ex-King Zahir Shah, and held talks with his counterpart Abdullah Abdullah.
 The two sides signed the Agreement on Economic and Technical Cooperation of US$30 million Chinese aid to Afghanistan.
-In November, Afghan Foreign Minister Abdullah Abdullah visited China.
+In November, Afghan Foreign Minister Abdullah visited China.
 During his visit, the Chinese and Afghan sides exchanged the notes of China providing US$1 million of material aid to Afghanistan.
 In December, China, together with the other 5 neighboring countries of Afghanistan signed Kabul Declaration on Good Neighborly Relations, reaffirming its commitment to respect the sovereignty and territorial integrity of Afghanistan and to continuously support Afghanistan's peace process and reconstruction.

 In February 2003, President Karzai passed through China twice.
 In May, the Vice President of Afghan Islamic Transitional Government Nematullah Sharhrani paid a working visit to China.
-During the visit he held talks with Chinese Vice President Zeng Qinghong and met with NPC Chairman Wu Bangguo and Premier Wen Jiabao.
+During the visit he held talks with Vice President of China Zeng Qinghong and met with NPC Chairman Wu Bangguo and Premier Wen Jiabao.
 The two sides signed three cooperative documents including the Agreement of Economic and Technical Cooperation, under which the Chinese Government provides US$15 million grant to the Afghan Government.

-After 2012, China began to occupy a more prominent place in China's foreign relations towards its neighboring countries, particularly under China's new neighborhood policy established during the early years of the Xi Jinping administration.
+After 2012, Afghanistan began to occupy a more prominent place in China's foreign relations towards its neighboring countries, particularly under China's new neighborhood policy established during the early years of the General secretaryship of Xi Jinping.
+Presidents Hamid Karzai and Ashraf Ghani visited China in 2013 and October 2014 respectively.